It is illegal to cross a footway or grass verge in a vehicle to get to your property unless a proper crossing or 'dropped kerb' is in place.

 - your property is council-owned

-- the proposed crossing passes over housing land
+- the proposed crossing passes over council housing-owned land – we can help with this if you are not sure

-Where the proposed crossing is over a large public green, the application can be approved only after consultation with adjacent residents that may be affected by the works.
+If the proposed crossing is over a large public green, it may be necessary to consult with residents who may be affected by the works.
+We will confirm this once we have reviewed your application.

 If the property is privately owned then a wayleave must be granted.
 You can contact our property team to request this